-(27) We agree with EFRAG that IFRSs should have only one definition of a contract.
-We support EFRAG's suggestion that either the current definition in IAS 32 or the proposed new definition should be kept.
-However if the notion of contract for the purpose of revenue recognition is not exactly the same as defined in IAS 32, the IASB should consider using a different word and explaining the difference between both concepts.

-- (28) We note that, under the proposals of the DP, revenue can be recognised without a contract and that this is not possible under EFRAG's proposed model.
+- (28) We agree with EFRAG that IFRSs should have only one definition of a contract.
+We support EFRAG's suggestion that either the current definition in IAS 32, the proposed new definition or another definition should be kept.
+However if the notion of contract for the purpose of revenue recognition is not exactly the same as defined in IAS 32, the IASB should consider using a different word and explaining the difference between both concepts. - (29) We note that, under the proposals of the DP, revenue can be recognised without a contract and that this is not possible under EFRAG's proposed model.
 It appears that, according to some jurisdictions, revenues transactions can be governed by law or by statute.
 If these transactions create rights and obligations similar to those embedded in a contract, we believe that they should be scoped in a revenue recognition standard.
-We also question whether clarification would be needed in order to distinguish an offer from a contract. - (29) In addition, we would like to stress the importance of "testing" the definition of a contract in different industries.
-We encourage the IASB to carry out appropriate field-testing.
+We also question whether clarification would be needed in order to distinguish an offer from a contract. - (30) In addition, we would like to stress the importance of "testing" the definition of a contract in different industries.
+We encourage the IASB to carry out appropriate field-testing. - (31) Like EFRAG, we are not aware of any jurisdictions in which the proposed definition would be difficult to apply except what is already mentioned in paragraph 29 of this letter.